 Taxidermy can be a controversial subject, but many of us enjoy sharing our homes with real, or not-so-real, animal companions.
 While for some the idea of motionless representations of once-living creatures is horrifying, for others including celebrity taxidermy fans Angelina Jolie, singer Jack White and illusionist Derren Brown, it is a source of pleasure and fascination.

-Fierce creatures are inspiring to many artists and designers, and it may be because of this that the taxidermy aesthetic has survived, flourishing even within a more ethically-minded, animal-loving society.
+Fierce creatures are inspiring to many artists and designers, and this may be why the taxidermy aesthetic has survived, flourishing even within a more ethically-minded, animal-loving society.
 And helping it to flourish is faux taxidermy.

-Faux taxidermy takes many forms, as you will see – from paper art to textiles and ceramics, all manner of artforms have been utilised to ensure that our fellow animals need not suffer for our visual pleasure.
+Faux taxidermy takes many forms, as you will see.
+Made from paper art to textiles, ceramics and other objects, all manner of artforms have been used to ensure that our fellow animals need not suffer for our visual pleasure.

-So, if you aren't so keen on the idea of roadkill (or of course, helpless hunt victims) being mounted on your wall, but enjoy the traditional aesthetic, these vegetarian options might just be the inspiration you are looking for.
+So, if you aren't so keen on the idea of roadkill (or helpless hunt victims) being mounted on your wall, but enjoy the traditional aesthetic, these replica options might just be the inspiration you are looking for.

 01. Paper taxidermy

-Stitching together archival cotton rags, she achieves stunningly modern 3D animal portraits, and in some cases, fully fledged paper animal sculptures.
+Stitching together archival cotton rags, she achieves modern 3D animal portraits, and in some cases, fully fledged paper animal sculptures (she also makes brass sheet animals).

 02. Textile taxidermy